renpy/renpy/sphinx/source/incompatible.rst

 **New position type** The new :func:`position` type has been added to the list of :term:`position` types.
-As a result, it can be returned by the :func:`renpy.get_placement` function at any time, even in cases when it previously returned another type, or if you don't use the new type anywhere in your game.
+As a result, it can be returned by the :func:`renpy.get_placement` function at any time, even in cases when it previously returned another type or if you don't use the new type anywhere in your game.

 To prevent this, add to your game::